amangup/coding-bootcamp/lecture11/webapp_using_db.md

 We've added the add question functionality, and now you can use this new page to add questions instead of using the Python console.

-## Form validation
+## Form validation and input sanitization

 In the apps that've created till now, we have used for forms many times for user input, but we've checked if the user input is valid (e.g., all required fields are present).
 We've been expecting that the user would enter everything properly.

 In this section, we will learn how to do form validation.
 There are many reasons it is required:
 - Users might forget to fill some required fields.
-- Users might enter a field wrongly (for e.g., email id is not in the proper name@domain.com format).
+- Users might enter a field wrongly (for e.g., email id is not in the proper `name@domain.com` format).
 - For security purposes, to make sure that we don't accept values that can execute malicious code on our systems.
+In our case, we are going to sanitize the input.

 ### Client side vs. Server side